Trooper George L. Hanna

 The Hanna Memorial Awards for Bravery is an annual award ceremony named after Trooper George L. Hanna, who lost his life serving the Commonwealth on February 26, 1983.
 Trooper Hanna began his career on October 15, 1974 and served nearly ten years with the Massachusetts State Police.

 On Saturday, February 26, 1983, Trooper Hanna conducted a motor vehicle stop in the town of Auburn.
 Three men and two women were in the vehicle, and when Trooper Hanna removed the occupants for questioning, he was instantaneously shot six times by one of the male suspects.
 He died later that evening in a Worcester hospital, leaving behind his wife Marilyn, and three children, Deborah, Kimberly, and Michael.
 His three assailants are serving life sentences.

-I respectfully ask that you take the time to forward any nominations you may have for outstanding acts of bravery performed by a member (or members) of your department between January 1, 2016 through December 31, 2016, following the guidelines attached.
-The selection committee will require a detailed narrative of the incident for which your member is being nominated, along with news clippings or any substantiating information you feel will assist the selection committee with its decision.
+Nominations are made for outstanding acts of bravery performed by a member (or members) of your department between January 1, 2019 through December 31, 2019, following these criteria.
+The selection committee will require a detailed narrative of the incident for which your member is being nominated, along with news clippings or any substantiating information you feel will assist the selection committee with its decision